richard-scryber/PaperworkDayDocs/docs/templates/2_main_section.md

 <div id='articleElement' class='document-container' name='articleElement' data-pw-template='_samples/templates/headersAndFooters/breakingArticleElement.html' data-pw-ui="Default, Code, Edit" ></div>

+{: .note }
-Any element can have the the page break style applied to it, but deeply nesting may cause layout issues.
+> Any element can have the the page break style applied to it, but deeply nesting may cause layout
+> issues.

 ## Further reading